Anthropology (ANTH)

 Attributes: Social Science

 An anthropological perspective on the modern world-system and the expansion of capitalism into peripheral areas of the world; the transformation of indigenous societies and cultures; the rise of ethnic conflict, protest and resistance; and a comparative examination of selected global and transnational processes.
-Students may not hold credit for both ANTH 3750 and ANTH 3751.
+May not be held with ANTH 3751.

 PR/CR: A minimum grade of C is required unless otherwise indicated.